pombredanne/centidb/docs/index.rst

 `centidb` is a tiny database that provides a tradeoff between the minimalism of a key/value store and the convenience of SQL.
-It wraps any store that provides an ordered-map interface, adding features that often cause developers to desire more complex systems.
+It wraps any store that provides an ordered-map interface, adding features that often tempt developers to use more complex systems.

 Functionality is provided for forming ordered composite keys, managing and